Get Work

 Design System Considerations

-When exploring solutions, we initially considered toggle switches for their clean appearance.
-However, after thorough evaluation, toggles didn't align with our design system guidelines (toggles should provide instant feedback, but our filtering required an "apply" action).
-This led us to propose chip filtering—a more suitable pattern then we fully document the specification to add to our design system.
+When exploring UI patterns, we initially considered toggle switches for their clean appearance.
+After a thorough evaluation, toggles didn't align with our design system guidelines because they imply instant feedback, whereas our filtering required a deliberate "apply" action.
+This led us to propose chip filtering as the right pattern.
+Because this component didn't exist in the design system yet, we fully documented the specifications and contributed it as a new reusable component to stay true to the established design system standards while expanding them.

 Filter Chip